fplll/fplll/CONTRIBUTING.md

     $ cd ..

 Now, whenever you run ``doxygen`` it will write its outputs to a directory which holds the right branch.
 If you push it to your remote, you can then check it at [http://my-github-name.github.io/fplll](http://my-github-name.github.io/fplll).

+Before generating documentation with Doxygen to push to [https://fplll.github.io/fplll/](https://fplll.github.io/fplll/) please run ``make maintainer-clean`` in the fplll root directory.
+This removes ``config.h`` and ``fplll_config.h``, i.e. it prevents your local, machine-specific configuration to be pushed as part of the official API documentation.
+In any case, it is recommended to review the changes in the `gh-pages` branch before committing and pushing.